chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 Meaning, that documentation might lack important details, performance wasn't optimised, code is ugly at some places, the quality of error messages is poor, utility functions are lacking, and breaking changes are expected.
-You know, just like a typical SaaS product, except CCL is free.
+You know, just like a typical SaaS product, except CCL is free and was done in 10 evenings.

 However, I've implemented an exhaustive test suite with dozens of unit tests covering diverse edge-cases as well as property-based tests to verify